-This course covers the system architectures of the most commonly used computer systems.
-The course will include preventative maintenance, troubleshooting, computer buses, and the use of system-level diagnostic software among other topics.
-Special emphasis shall be placed on the assembly, reassembly, major components, and compatibility issues related to various microcomputer architectures.
+This course covers the system architectures used in the majority of computer systems.
+The course includes preventive maintenance and basic troubleshooting.
+Special emphasis shall be placed on the assembly, reassembly, major components and compatibility issues related to various computer architectures.
+Hands-on laboratories are provided.